 Due to some unique features of parking garages (including reduced floor to floor heights and exposed structural members) as well as the nature of LED lights, some challenges may arise when using LEDs in a parking garage.
 For instance, LEDs are directional lights, and if installed without proper shielding they may cause glare.
 In order to avoid this problem, it is recommended that all LED lights be installed with double refraction or reflection shields.
 This will greatly reduce the glare of the LED, which can be blinding without shielding.

 LEDs can very efficiently illuminate a parking garage.
 New LED lights offer a greater effective output than other light sources.
 At a minimum, it is recommended that LED fixtures have an effective output of 100 lumens per watt.
 This will reduce the power consumption of the light fixtures throughout the garage.
-Another way to reduce power consumption is to install motion or photocell sensors.
-By installing fixture mounted sensors, the lights can be programmed to only come into use when they are required.
+Another way to reduce power consumption is to install occupancy or photocell sensors.
+By installing fixture mounted sensors, the fixtures can be programmed to only activate when required.

 ENERGY SAVINGS EXAMPLE:

 TOTAL SAVINGS PER YEAR: $47,120 + $11,780 = $58,900

 Recouping the cost of new LED light fixtures:

 Lastly, the design of lighting fixtures have become better from an aesthetic standpoint as well.
 Where these fixtures were once firmly in the realm of industrial lighting, the modern designs have a more commercial office style, lending to an overall heightened experience.